refinedev/refine/documentation/docs/tutorial/1-getting-started/0-intro.md

 2. When you have changes to be commit to GitHub, a “Commit” button will appear at the top left of your workspace.
 Clicking on this will allow you to enter a commit message, and update your repository.

-**Deploy your App**
+**What's next?**
 <UIConditional is="antd">

-If you’d like to deploy to Netlify, skip to [Deploy your app to the web](/docs/tutorial/getting-started/deploy-project/).
-Otherwise, skip to [Generate CRUD pages automatically with Inferencer](/docs/tutorial/getting-started/antd/generate-crud-pages) to start building with **refine**!
+Now you can navigate to [Generate CRUD pages automatically with Inferencer](/docs/tutorial/getting-started/antd/generate-crud-pages) to start building with **refine**!
 </UIConditional>

 <UIConditional is="chakra-ui">

-If you’d like to deploy to Netlify, skip to [Deploy your app to the web](/docs/tutorial/getting-started/deploy-project/).
-Otherwise, skip to [Generate CRUD pages automatically with Inferencer](/docs/tutorial/getting-started/chakra-ui/generate-crud-pages) to start building with **refine**!
+Now you can navigate to [Generate CRUD pages automatically with Inferencer](/docs/tutorial/getting-started/chakra-ui/generate-crud-pages) to start building with **refine**!

 </UIConditional>

 <UIConditional is="headless">

-If you’d like to deploy to Netlify, skip to [Deploy your app to the web](/docs/tutorial/getting-started/deploy-project/).
-Otherwise, skip to [Generate CRUD pages automatically with Inferencer](/docs/tutorial/getting-started/headless/generate-crud-pages) to start building with **refine**!
+Now you can navigate to [Generate CRUD pages automatically with Inferencer](/docs/tutorial/getting-started/headless/generate-crud-pages) to start building with **refine**!

 </UIConditional>

 <UIConditional is="mantine">

-If you’d like to deploy to Netlify, skip to [Deploy your app to the web](/docs/tutorial/getting-started/deploy-project/).
-Otherwise, skip to [Generate CRUD pages automatically with Inferencer](/docs/tutorial/getting-started/mantine/generate-crud-pages) to start building with **refine**!
+Now you can navigate to [Generate CRUD pages automatically with Inferencer](/docs/tutorial/getting-started/mantine/generate-crud-pages) to start building with **refine**!

 </UIConditional>

 <UIConditional is="mui">

-If you’d like to deploy to Netlify, skip to [Deploy your app to the web](/docs/tutorial/getting-started/deploy-project/).
-Otherwise, skip to [Generate CRUD pages automatically with Inferencer](/docs/tutorial/getting-started/mui/generate-crud-pages) to start building with **refine**!
+Now you can navigate to [Generate CRUD pages automatically with Inferencer](/docs/tutorial/getting-started/mui/generate-crud-pages) to start building with **refine**!

 </UIConditional>

 </details>
 :::